solliancenet/FoundationaLLM_Copilot_Workshop/Lab5/readme.md

 In this lab, we will explore the ability to protect the conversation against `Hate`, `Violance`, `sexuality` and `Self Harm` while also protect sensitive information that should never be revealed or disclosed during a conversation.

+> [!NOTE]
+> To start this lab, the presenter will go through a demonstration of enabling the Content safety and Data Protection features in the Management Portal and show their use in the Chat Portal.
+The attendees will then be asked to perform all the tasks in the lab guide.

 ### Task 1: Content Safety and Data Protection Enablement

 1- **Navigate to the Management Portal**: Log in with the credentials that you were provided.
 Once logged in, head over to the left sidebar and click on `All Agents`.